Early life of Pedro II of Brazil: Accession

 When the five-year-old Pedro awoke on 7 April 1831, beside him on the bed lay his father's imperial crown.
-Pedro I and his wife had already left Brazilian soil and boarded the British frigate Warspite.
+Pedro I and his wife had already left Brazilian soil and boarded the British frigate HMS Warspite.
 Pedro II wrote a letter of farewell to his father aided by Mariana de Verna.
 On receipt of this, a tearful Pedro I composed a reply, calling the little boy "My beloved son, and my Emperor."
 His father and stepmother remained on board the Warspite another five days before leaving for Europe, but they did not see the young emperor during that period … or ever again.
 For the remainder of his life, Pedro I would become distressed upon his children's absences and fretted about their futures.
 Pedro II missed his father and stepmother (who had assumed his mother's role), and this may account for his later lack of any emotional display in public.
 In fact, the "sudden loss of his family was to haunt Pedro II throughout his life".
 Three of his sisters stayed behind in Brazil with Pedro II: Januária, Paula and Francisca.

 Pedro II was acclaimed as the new Brazilian Emperor on 9 April.
 Bewildered by his parents' abandonment and frightened by the large crowds and thundering artillery salutes, he wept inconsolably as he was taken, with Mariana de Verna at his side, by carriage up to the City Palace.
 The frightened young Emperor was displayed along with his sisters at one of the windows of the palace.
 He stood atop a chair so that he could be seen by the assembled thousands and observe their acclamations.
 The Brazilians were touched by this "figure of a small orphan who would rule them one day."
 The entire ordeal, followed by the roar of saluting cannon, was so traumatic to the little emperor that it may account for his noted aversion to ceremonies as an adult.